mjdamgaard/UP-Web-Project/README.md

 Furthermore, the semantic system of openSDB allows us to afford the users with the ability to group comments into subcategories.
-So for example, if you have just watched a movie/video or read an article or post and you are interested in a particular discussion about that it, you can first of all go to a section of related discussions for the entity.
+So for example, if you have just watched a movie/video or read an article or post and you are interested in a particular discussion about that, you can first of all go to a section of related discussions for the entity.
 If you find the discussion that you are interested in there, you can then go to that discussion and see what other users have written about it.
 Or if the given discussion cannot be found, you can